D. T. Suzuki: View on Nazism and anti-Semitism

 "D. T. Suzuki left a record of his early view of the Nazi movement that was included in a series of articles published in the Japanese Buddhist newspaper, Chūgai Nippō, on 3, 4, 6, 11 and 13 October 1936."
 In this Suzuki expresses his agreement with Hitler's policies as explained to him by a relative living in Germany.

 "While they don't know much about politics, they have never enjoyed greater peace of mind than they have now.
 For this alone, they want to cheer Hitler on.
 This is what my relative told me.
 It is quite understandable, and I am in agreement with him."
 He also expresses agreement with Hitler's expulsion of the Jews from Germany.

 "Changing the topic to Hitler's expulsion of the Jews, it appears that in this, too, there are a lot of reasons for his actions.
 While it is a very cruel policy, when looked at from the point of view of the current and future happiness of the entire German people, it may be that, for a time, some sort of extreme action is necessary in order to preserve the nation."

 Suzuki expressed sympathy with individual Jews.
 "As regards individuals, this is truly a regrettable situation."

 Suzuki was a friend of Karlfried Graf von Dürckheim.
 Dürckheim, also a noted expounder of Japanese Zen philosophy in the West, was a committed Nazi and worked for the German Foreign Office in Tokyo during the war.
 He helped his friend Suzuki introduce Zen Buddhism to the West.

-Yet perhaps this information, by itself, comprises no appropriate nuance when considering Suzuki’s attitudes, and may be counterpoised by the quotation from Kemmyō Taira Satō given in the section below ("Japanese nationalism").